confluentinc/getting-started-guides/go/README.md

 The below configuration file includes the required settings for a connection to Confluent Cloud including the bootstrap servers configuration you provided.
-Include your Kafka cluster key and password in the sasl.jaas.config setting after pasting the file.
+Include your Kafka cluster key and secret in the sasl.username and sasl.password settings after pasting the file.

 ```go file=getting-started-cloud.properties
 ```